ansible-collections/community.vmware/docs/community.vmware.vmware_guest_vgpu_module.rst

 --------
 - This module is used to reconfigure vGPU card profile of the given virtual machine.
 - All parameters and VMware object names are case sensitive.
-- VM must be power off :ref:`community.vmware.vmware_guest <community.vmware.vmware_guest_module>` module can perform that task.
+- VM must be power off :ref:`community.vmware.vmware_guest_powerstate <community.vmware.vmware_guest_powerstate_module>` module can perform that task.